facebook/react-native-website/docs/the-new-architecture/backward-compatibility-turbomodules.md

 RCT_NEW_ARCH_ENABLED=1 pod install
 ```

-Therefore, we can leverage this environment variable in the `podspec` to exclude the settings and the dependencies that are related to the New Architecture:
+Therefore, we can leverage this environment variable in the `podspec` to exclude the settings and the dependencies, that are related to the New Architecture:

 ```diff
 + if ENV['RCT_NEW_ARCH_ENABLED'] == '1' then